kaaneneskpc/VideoCallWithStreamSDK/README.md

 ## Stream SDK Implementation

 - ### APIs and SDKs to Build In-App Chat Video & Feeds Faster.
-Stream's platform empowers developers with the flexibility and scalability they need to build rich conversations and engaging communities Go to the link and get your key with "Create App". https://getstream.io
+Stream's platform empowers developers with the flexibility and scalability they need to build rich conversations and engaging communities Go to the link and get your key with "Start Coding Free". https://getstream.io

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/user-attachments/assets/a3c4a73c-55c3-430f-9617-ededbc5e6b8e">